TareqElMasri/magicImagesMinifyCLI/README.md

 ```
 #### Yarn
 ```
-yarn add global magic-images-minify
+yarn global add magic-images-minify
 ```
-Then just by running `mic` in command line.
+Then just by running `mic` or `magic-images-minify` in command line.

 #### Manually
 - First by cloning the repesitory and copying the files in the same directory it contains images.